 Free parking is available for students in the parking garage while they are engaged in college-related activities.
-You enter the garage from Lafayette Boulevard.
-You must obtain a parking hang tag in order to park in the garage.
-The Garage Security Office issues hang tags upon verification of registration.
-You must have valid auto registration and proof of insurance.
+Enter the garage from Lafayette Boulevard, a parking hang tag ius required in order to park in the garage.
+The Garage Security Office issues hang tags upon verification of registration, a valid auto registration and proof of insurance are required.